-- If you choose Medicare Supplement Plans C or F in 2019, or if you're already enrolled in one of these plans, you'll be grandfathered in.
-After January 1, 2020, these plans will not be available to NEW Medicare beneficiaries. - In 2020, monthly premiums for these plans may increase, so you may find it advantageous to consider switching to a different Medicare Supplement Plan at some point. - The new Medicare Supplement Plans (named D and G) will offer mostly the same coverage as the plans they replace, except they will not cover the Medicare Part B deductible. - Switching from Medicare Supplement Plan C or F to the new plans (D or G), or switching to a different insurance company, may trigger a review by medical underwriters.
+- If you had Medicare Supplement Plans C or F in 2019, you're grandfathered in.
+After January 1, 2020, these plans are not available to NEW Medicare beneficiaries. - Medicare Supplement Plans D and G offer mostly the same coverage as the plans they replaced, except they do not cover the Medicare Part B deductible. - Switching from Medicare Supplement Plan C or F to plans D or G, or switching to a different insurance company, may trigger a review by medical underwriters.
 This means your medical history may influence your monthly premium. - Medicare Advantage Plans will not be affected.